EMILY HENNESSEY is a bold and dynamic performance storyteller who tells myths, epics, folktales and wondertales from across the world.

-Emily’s work is often described as intelligently composed and beautifully performed, while her storytelling style is said to be warm, captivating, bold and witty, delighting audiences of all ages.
+Emily’s work is often described as intelligently composed and beautifully performed, while her storytelling style is said to be physical, powerful and often funny, captivating audiences of all ages.

 Emily discovered the art of performance storytelling in 2001 when at the University of Kent.
 Here she met storyteller, Vayu Naidu.
 Vayu’s classes in storytelling were a huge inspiration for Emily.
 Having recently returned from working in Nepal, Emily took great delight in exploring stories from the Indian Subcontinent as well as folktales from Scandinavia, from where she hails.